luh2/PDFMetadata/Readme.md

 ## License
 This software is released under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Requirements
+This plugin requires Jython, [pdfminer](http://www.unixuser.org/~euske/python/pdfminer/) and [chardet](https://pypi.python.org/pypi/chardet).
+See heading [Python Environment](http://portswigger.net/burp/help/extender.html) in the official documentation of Burp.

+Some default installations of Python might not install pdfminer or chardet.
+In that case you need to download them from the official sites and specify their location in Burp->Extender->Options->Python Environment "Folder for loading modules".

+To be able to parse the XMP Metadata, the extension uses SAX which Jython doesn't include through the python modules, but through [xerces](https://xerces.apache.org/).
+You need to download the jar-file and specify it in the classpath when starting:

+    java -classpath /path/to/xercesImpl.jar:/path/to/burp.jar burp.StartBurp

+### Kali
+Usually Kali comes with a default installation of both chardet and pdfminer.
+If they are not installed use:

+    apt-get install python-pdfminer python-chardet

+Their location needs to be specified anyway though.

+Kali also comes with a packaged version of Xerces, which can be installed with

+    apt-get install libxerces2-java

 ## Various
-This plugin requires Jython and [pdfminer](http://www.unixuser.org/~euske/python/pdfminer/).
-See heading [Python Environment](http://portswigger.net/burp/help/extender.html) in the official documentation of Burp.

-Some default installations of Python might not install pdfminer.
-In that case you need to download it from the [official site](http://www.unixuser.org/~euske/python/pdfminer/) and specify its location in Burp->Extender->Options->Python Environment "Folder for loading modules".

 The extension has been tested with Kali Linux, Burp version 1.6.18 and newer, Jython installation (not stand-alone) 2.7rc1.

 If you test under Windows or use a different Burp version, please share if you experience problems.